nicholaswmin/fsm/README.md

 ```

 2 *transition hooks*
-> called immediately *before* a transition is triggered:
+> called when transition is triggered, but *before* the state changes:

 ```js
 turnstile.onInsertCoin = () => console.log('coin dropped!')
 turnstile.onPush = () => console.log('turnstile pushed!')
 ```

+> note: lambdas/arrow functions lexically bind their `this` value, so if you
+> need to read i.e: `this.state` from within a hook you *must* use a regular
+> `function`.

 2 *state hooks*
-> called after a transition completes & the state changes:
+> called when the transition completes, *after* the state changes:

 ```js
 turnstile.onLocked = () => console.log('turnstile locked!')